Tenerife: Frequently Asked Questions

 Yes, Tenerife has a very low crime rate and is a very safe place to visit and to live in.
 There aren't any 'no-go' areas and streets are safe to wander in at night as well as during the day.
 You should nevertheless exercise common sense, particularly in the main tourist resorts, by not leaving valuables unattended on the beach or in your hire car.

 I've heard the north is cloudy and wet while the south is sunny and dry...is that true?

 enjoys the same idyllic climate as the south but is a little cooler and cloudier, most noticeably during the summer months of July and August, and it does get rainfall in the winter, mainly in the months of November and March.

 Is the water safe to drink?

-Yes, but you can taste the minerals which may not be to everyone's liking.
+Yes, but because of the heavy treatment of tap water, your stomach may not be used to the additives.
 Most visitors choose to drink the bottled water instead.
 But if you're out walking and find a water fountain in a picnic zone or a rural village, stock up – it's fresh mountain water and delicious.